mdn/content/files/en-us/web/javascript/guide/working_with_objects/index.md

 There are three native ways to list/traverse object properties:

 - [`for...in`](/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loops.
-This method traverses all of the enumerable properties of an object as well as its prototype chain.
+This method traverses all of the enumerable string properties of an object as well as its prototype chain.
 - {{jsxref("Object.keys", "Object.keys(myObj)")}}.
-This method returns an array with only the enumerable own property names ("keys") in the object `myObj`, but not those in the prototype chain.
+This method returns an array with only the enumerable own string property names ("keys") in the object `myObj`, but not those in the prototype chain.
 - {{jsxref("Object.getOwnPropertyNames", "Object.getOwnPropertyNames(myObj)")}}.
-This method returns an array containing all the own property names in the object `myObj`, regardless of if they are enumerable or not.
+This method returns an array containing all the own string property names in the object `myObj`, regardless of if they are enumerable or not.

 There is no native way to list "hidden" properties (properties in the prototype chain which are not accessible through the object, because another property has the same name earlier in the prototype chain).
 However, this can be achieved with the following function: